thsandfuchs/teched2025-XP2642/exercises/ex1/README.md

 ## Exercise 1.2 - Built-in github actions automation flows

+Does one always need to climb the mountain of the onboarding documentation?
+Not necessarily.
+A well-thought and designed landscape (Day-0/Day-1) would offer some built-in automation.
+this landscape features several pre-configured CI/CD github action workflows and Terraform automation.

+Explore Kyma runtime environments with the built-in automation flows.
+Retrieve the key information about the state of the runtime environment... at a glance.
+Both securely and effortlessly!

-- These automations are like fuel to your kubernetes engine
+These automations are like fuel to your kubernetes engines and environments

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">
 <tbody>